Juana Díaz, Puerto Rico: History

 Juana Díaz was founded in 1798 and was known as Ciudad de Jacagua, in honor of the Taíno Cacique Jacaguax.
 The civil government of this territory was established on April 25, 1798.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In August of 1898, Stephen Crane, a war correspondent for Hearst's New York Journal, single-handedly took possession of the town before an American regiment arrived.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Juana Díaz was 27,896.

 On September 20, 2017 Hurricane Maria struck the island of Puerto Rico.
 In Juana Díaz, 2,500 homes lost their roof.

 Geography

 Juana Díaz is located on the southern coast.
-Several rivers run through the Juana Díaz territory, among them, Río Inabón and the Río Jacaguas, from which Juana Díaz takes it's nickname, "Ciudad del Jacaguas".
+Several rivers run through the Juana Díaz territory, among them, Río Inabón and the Río Jacaguas, from which Juana Díaz takes its nickname, "Ciudad del Jacaguas".
 The Guayabal dam between Juana Díaz and Villalba is located in this river.
 Among its main tributaries are Río Toa Vaca in Villalba, also dammed.
 Both Guayabal and Toa Vaca lakes are visible in the map.
 Lake Toa Vaca is also the main source of drinking water for Juana Díaz, Ponce and other towns.
 The highest point in the municipality is located close to the top of Cerro Maravilla.